lawsumisu/ygo-refactor/designs/monsters/spellcasters.md

 Spellcaster
 1000/500
 Whenever you activate a Spell or Trap card during your opponent's turn, this card's original ATK becomes 2000 until the End Phase.

+####Typecaster
+DARK
+Spellcaster
+1000/500
+The effects of Spell cards you play or activate become "Special summon a token that's a copy of ~".